 Don’t overload dryers – and don’t under-load them either!
 'Pre-treat' before drying with a spin cycle, rollers, or 'pre-heat' with waste heat.

 Get rid of the air heaters and replace them with direct Infra-red heaters – Only heat the areas where people are working.
 Learn more about improving the efficiency of HVAC systems.

 Heat exchange units capture the heat from the wastewater of one batch to use in the next, saving lots of energy.
 Also capture heat from flues.

-Compressed air is widely used in TCF, and good air system management is essential as even small leaks can cost $thousands!
+Compressed air is widely used in TCF, and good air system management is essential as even small leaks can cost thousands of dollars.